rmkeeffe/rmkeeffe.github.io/_projects/4_project.md

     </div>
 </div>
 <div class="caption">
-    Rachel Keeffe, Anthropology of Dragon Cover, 2019, pencil on paper and Adobe Photoshop, 8x11 in.
+    Rachel Keeffe, Anthropology of Dragons Cover, 2019, pencil on paper and Adobe Photoshop, 8x11 in.
 </div>